Stay Tuned for Weekly Updates

 Use EQ to cut unnecessary frequencies and carve space for each instrument.
 Remove muddy low end, tame harsh highs, and allow key elements to shine.

 Purposeful EQ helps your mix feel cleaner and more professional, even without heavy processing.
-Remember: subtle adjustments often have the biggest impact.
+Subtle adjustments often have the biggest impact.

 3. Use Reference Tracks